 For apprentices who meet the eligibility requirements outlined above, the period of the apprenticeship shall be 104 weeks.
-The following are the relevant start and end dates for apprentices joining the scheme in 2023:

-As a guide, LFE recommends that the latest start date for taking on apprentices in 2023 is 18th September.
+As a guide, LFE recommends that the latest start date for taking on apprentices in 2024 is 16th September.
 Apprentices starting after this date will have potentially missed a significant proportion of the education programme and will therefore be disadvantaged with regard to completing the framework.